How do I become a pilot?

 What skills and requirements are needed to learn to fly?
-A large dash of common sense and the willingness to defy gravity in a heavier than air flying machine is a good start.
-From there we can follow the FAA's established grocery list of certification requirements.
+A large dash of common sense and the willingness to defy gravity in a heavier-than-air flying machine are a good start.
+From there we can follow the FAA's established grocery list of requirements.

 We all start out as student pilots.
 Before flying solo in the aircraft, you'll need to have in your possession a student pilot certificate.

 To get a student pilot certificate you must:

 - Be at least 16 years old (14 years old for operating a glider or balloon).

 - Hold at least a third class medical certificate if you’re pursuing a recreational or private pilot certificate, or hold at least a current and valid U.S. driver's license if you plan to earn a sport pilot certificate.

 - Be able to read, speak, write, and understand the English language.

 Student pilots pursuing a private or recreational pilot certificate must have an FAA medical certificate before they may solo.
 Don’t put off this important requirement; find out more about the FAA medical here.

 If you can't meet the medical requirements, perhaps because of deafness or injury, the Administrator may place operating limitations on your pilot certificate that will ensure the safe operation of the aircraft.
 (The term "Administrator" is used throughout the FARs.
 It's a term that conjures up a picture of the Great Oz from the Wizard of Oz.
 In reality, it means the Federal Aviation Administrator or any person to whom she or he has delegated her or his authority in the matter concerned.)
 AOPA's Medical Certification specialists are available to assist members in getting their medicals or obtaining waivers.
 Call us at 800/USA-AOPA for assistance.